Eric Seelig

 Eric Seelig (July 15, 1909, in Bromberg, now Bydgoszcz – January 19, 1984) was middleweight boxing champion in Germany in 1931 and their light-heavyweight champion in 1933.
-Because he was Jewish, he was stripped of his titles, and, in July 1933, the Nazis threatened that if he dared fight another match to defend his titles he would be killed.
+Because he was Jewish, he was stripped of his titles, and, in July 1933, the Nazis threatened that if he dared to fight another match to defend his titles he would be killed.
 Seelig fled to France, though his stripped titles were never restored.
-He had a successful boxing career in America from 1935-40.
+He had a successful boxing career in America from 1935 to 1940.

 Early life and amateur boxing career

-Eric Seelig was born on July 15, 1909 in Bromberg, Germany.
+Eric Seelig was born on July 15, 1909, in Bromberg, Germany.
 When he was nine, his family moved to Berlin and in the period before Hitler, he became Germany's Amateur Middleweight Champion.

 Professional boxing career

 Seelig won his first twelve professional matches in Germany, from February 1931 to March 1932.
 This period included his winning the German national middleweight title.

 German BDB middle and light heavy champ 1931, 1933

 On November 12, 1931, Seelig took the German middleweight championship in a twelve points decision against Hans Seifried at Zircus Busch in Mitte, Germany.

 On February 26, 1933, Seelig defeated Helmut Hartkopp in a twelve-round points decision at the Flora Theatre to take the German BDB Light Heavyweight Title.